pedromst2000/Cross_Sum_Number_App/README.md

    py -3.11 -m venv venv
    ```

    > ⚠️ **Note:** For best results, use Python 3.11 in a virtual environment when compiling.
 PyInstaller 5.10.1 is required for compatibility; newer versions may not work properly with Python 3.11 and can change the build structure (e.g., adding an `_internal` folder), which complicates the final `dist/` output and may lead to issues with the executable.
+Run the terminal (CMD) in the repository with `cd Cross_Sum_Number_App`.

 2. **Activate the virtual environment**: